dariiabutorina/OnlineShop/README.md

 Simple web-site, based on the RDMS MySQL (MySQLWorkbench used during creating the project)

+(There was also implemented a simple realization with the Storage class, without using JDBC)

 RBAC was chosen as the authorization mechanism via filters

 Statefull app (loging in -> session with id)

+Packaging: Apache Maven

 Front-end: